 12 – 24 WEEKS

 Your kitten has learned the ropes pretty well now and will start showing a preference for routine.
 Now is the time to start serving food consistently in just one part of your home which is quiet, calm and clean.
 The natural pattern for cats’ eating is ‘little and often’ so you should not expect your kitten to clean the bowl in one sitting.
-Dry food allows the kitten to eat whenever it wants, but wet food should be given separately in small regular portions.
+Dry food allows the kitten to eat whenever they want, but wet food should be given separately in small, regular portions.
 Feeding dry food alone or feeding both wet and dry foods are both perfectly acceptable, but feeding wet alone may make it difficult for your kitten to get sufficient nutrients in the day.
+Dry food also helps to keep your kitten’s teeth and gums heathy.
 Whichever type you choose, it is vitally important to have fresh water constantly available.
 The water bowl should not be next to the food bowl but there should be one in the same room.

 24 – 48 WEEKS

 Now your kitten is well on its way to becoming an adult cat.
 Some cats can regulate their intake themselves to avoid weight gain, but others can be prone to overeating.
 Now is the time to start paying more attention to how much food you are giving.
 Use the on-pack feeding guide to calculate the day’s food supply, making sure that all the foods given – wet, dry, treats – are included in your calculations.
 However, remember that the guides are for average kittens; individual requirements can vary significantly, and it is important not to under- or over-feed.
 Keep a close eye on the kitten’s body condition score and adjust the food intake accordingly.

 For guidance on what to feed your cat, see our handy food guide.
 If you are in any doubt about the amount of food you should be feeding your kitten, then consult your vet.